Green plans different nominees to lead DBEDT, Office of Planning

-Gov. Josh Green plans to pick two new leaders who will be more acceptable to state senators to lead the state Department of Business, Economic Development and Tourism and Office of Planning and Sustainable Development, Green told the Honolulu Star-Advertiser today.
+Gov. Josh Green plans to pick two new leaders who will be more acceptable to state senators to lead the state Department of Business, Economic Development and Tourism and Office of Planning and Sustainable Development.

 Green is prohibited by Senate rules to name replacements for Chris Sadayasu and Scott Glenn this session after they failed to win Senate confirmation.
 But he plans to replace them sometime in May once the legislative session adjourns on May 5.